Kehrlann/spring-security-passkeys-sample/slides/slides-owasp-appsec.md

     - If possible: let your Identity Provider handle it
 - 👷 Use a library (It's _still_ complicated)
 - 🍃 Spring Security support
-    - JDBC implementations coming in 6.5 (May 2025)
     - Contribute: https://github.com/spring-projects/spring-security
 - 📚 Read up!
     - 🥇 https://developers.yubico.com/